webdevcody/collab-board-hathora/client/README.md

 ```

 This creates an optimized build in the `dist/` directory ready for deployment to any static hosting service (S3, Vercel, Netlify, etc).

+> You'll need to configure your hosting service to route `/api` requests to wherever your production backend server is hosted